 The Government offers financial support for students resident in England via the range of loans, grants, scholarships and bursaries detailed below.

 The Government offers two types of loans, one to cover tuition fees and the other to cover living or maintenance costs.
-Both of these loans have to be paid back once you have graduated, but you won't have to start your repayments until you are earning over the repayment threshold.
-In October 2017, the Government announced that from April 2018, this threshold will increase from £21,000 to £25,000.
+Both of these loans have to be paid back once you have graduated, but you won't have to start your repayments until you are earning over the repayment threshold, which is currently £25,000.
 See our Repayments section for more information.

 Tuition Fees Loan